The-Marcy-Lab-School-Assignments/full-stack-project-remix-amy14rubio-1/README.md

 **Entries**

 - A logged-in user can see all of their journal entries
-- A logged-in user can create a new entry by entering a title, body, mood, date and practice minutes
+- A logged-in user can create a new entry by entering a title, body, mood, date, and practice minutes
 - A logged-in user can register an entry with one or more of their instruments
 - A logged-in user can link one or more pieces to an entry
 - A logged-in user can edit an entry
 - A logged-in user can delete an entry

-**Posts**
-Posts may either be standalone community posts or published journal entries.

-- A user can view all posts on the public feed
-- A logged-in user can publish an entry to the public feed
-- A logged-in user can create a standalone post in the public feed
-- A logged-in user can mark a post as seeking advice
-- A logged-in user can add a recording link to a post
-- A logged-in user can remove a recording link from one of their posts
-- A logged-in user can filter the public feed by tag
-- A logged-in user can save a post from the public feed
-- A logged-in user can view all of their saved posts
-- A logged-in user can delete one of their own posts
-- A logged-in user can edit one of their own posts

 **Instruments**